 Grenova, a Richmond-based company that has created patented technology to wash and reuse plastic pipette tips in laboratories around the world, is on a mission to solve a pending shortage in critical supplies needed for COVID-19 testing.
 As medical labs struggle to keep pace with requests for COVID-19 tests a stark reality is emerging – the supplies required to run the most important test of our times are dwindling.

 While medical labs are attempting to obtain supplies from companies such as Harmony Lab & Safety Supplies, they are concerned that this may not be enough.
-While COVID-19 testing labs around the world are united in their collective action against the pandemic, they are running dangerously low on pipette tips, an often overlooked-yet required-tool in the effort to beat an invisible enemy.
+While COVID-19 testing labs around the world are united in their collective action against the pandemic, they are running dangerously low on pipette tips, an often overlooked-yet required tool in the effort to beat an invisible enemy.
 Hence the manufacturing firms need to expedite their process of fabricating these items (perhaps with the help of a smart manufacturing software application) as they are proving to be an essential weapon in the battle against the invisible enemy.

 “Pipette tips are not distributed along with COVID-19 test kits,” explains Ali Safavi, founder and CEO of Grenova.
 “Testing centers therefore must find their own ways to source single-use plastic products from a dwindling supply in order to meet demand.”